mikemaccana/solana-cookbook/docs/references/token.md

 ## How to mint tokens

-When you mint tokens, you increase the supply and transfer the new tokens to a specific token account.
+When you mint tokens, you increase the supply and transfer the new tokens to a user's token account.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>